 Our jurisdiction is not a well-known arbitration forum for maritime-related disputes.
 Thus, local arbitrators have not dealt with many cases in this particular field of law at the domestic level.
 However, the institution of commercial arbitration itself is well developed in Colombia and arbitration centres at the chambers of commerce in cities throughout the country have reputed commercial arbitrators who could deal with claims of this nature.

-A relatively recent arbitration law, Law 1563/2012, sets out new parameters for carrying out both national and international arbitration procedures in Colombia.
-Regarding national arbitration, the new Law aims to promote this method of ADR, make the institution more flexible and modernise the institution.
-The key features of the new Law are as follows:
+Law 1563/2012 sets out new parameters for carrying out both national and international arbitration procedures in Colombia.
+Regarding national arbitration, the Law aims to promote this method of alternative dispute resolution (ADR), make the institution more flexible and modernise the institution.2 The key features of Law 1563/2012 are:

 - having all the relevant provisions in one piece of legislation;